Skip to main content

 The housing market in Central Florida, particularly in areas like Orlando, has seen rapid growth in recent years.
 Rental prices have gone up drastically over the years because of inflation.

 Many low-income families are looking for help through Florida's Section 8 program.
-People also call this program the Section 8 Housing Choice Voucher Program.
+People also call this program the Housing Choice Voucher Program Section 8.

 This housing program helps individuals and families with limited financial resources find safe, affordable housing opportunities through financial assistance.
 The program provides housing assistance payments to the voucher holders.